 If you were to order from Starbucks, plain cold foam is made from frothing just 2% milk until it turns into a milk moustache-worthy consistency.
 The Starbucks vanilla sweet cream recipe calls for milk, cream, and vanilla syrup.
 Take it a step further and whip the vanilla sweet cream to make a flavored, sweetened cold foam.

-As always, I love seeing your creations and hearing from you!
-If you try this recipe for Starbucks-style Vanilla Sweet Cream Cold Foam, please share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Vanilla Sweet Cream Cold Foam, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Vanilla Sweet Cream Cold Foam